apache/spark/BREEZE.rst

           packages after installing Airflow.
 This is useful for testing provider packages.

+  --upgrade-to-newer-dependencies
+          Upgrades PIP packages to latest versions available without looking at the constraints.

   -I, --production-image
           Use production image for entering the environment and builds (not for tests).